andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 Before we get started, we need to come up with some kind of purpose or scenario to motivate our selection of data sources and objectives.
 This is always the most difficult part of designing tutorials for such diverse potential use cases, as you want to try to present something relevant to all cases.
 I think that an ideal scenario would be one that involves continuously generated data, such as sports statistics or server logs, as these would allow us to think in terms of regularly scheduled workflows and longitudinal plots.
 However, in the interest of learning to walk before we run, let's save those scenarios for a future tutorial and for now focus on some slower moving data.

-The past few months have been occupied with news about the 2020 US Elections, and we're finalized returns are now being made available from the usual sources, so this seems like a timely and suitable theme to go with.
+The past few months have been occupied with news about the 2020 US Elections, and finalized returns are now being made available from the usual sources, so this seems like a timely and suitable theme to go with.
 From an analytical perspective, let's set our interests on comparing recent and historical election results.

 Perhaps unsurprisingly, it turns out that data on US elections is incredibly decentralized, not always obvious where to find or how to access, and lacking any kind of common standards.
 There are a few public institutions and academic researchers who bravely collect and publish some datasets, many of which I have begun to catalog and curate at https://github.com/andrewcstewart/awesome-democracy-data.
 If you are interested in data related to elections, electoral reforms, and democratic political systems, I encourage you to take a look!